PriyankaSethi495/blogDiaries/README.md

 # Features
 User-Created Stories: Users can add new stories, sharing their experiences at specific locations.
 Image Upload: Users can upload images for each story, with image storage and management handled by Cloudinary.

 CRUD Functionality: Full Create, Read, Update, and Delete capabilities for stories.
 Responsive Design: Ensures usability across devices.
 # Tech Stack
-Frontend: React, React Router, CSS
+Frontend: React, React Router, CSS (Tailwind)

 Backend: Node.js, Express.js, MongoDB for data storage, and Cloudinary for image management

 Database: MongoDB, using Mongoose for schema modeling